merenlab/merenlab.org/software/anvio/help/main/programs/anvi-run-interacdome/index.md

 <div class="codeblock" markdown="1">
 anvi&#45;run&#45;interacdome &#45;c <span class="artifact&#45;n">[contigs&#45;db](/software/anvio/help/main/artifacts/contigs&#45;db)</span> \
 </div>

-{:.notice}
-If you get an error that looks something like this:  "File/Path Error: No such file: 'PathToAnvio/anvio/data/misc/Interacdome/representable_interactions.txt' :/" It's because you forgot to run <span class="artifact-n">[anvi-setup-interacdome](/software/anvio/help/main/programs/anvi-setup-interacdome)</span> or you forgot to link to the <span class="artifact-n">[interacdome-data](/software/anvio/help/main/artifacts/interacdome-data)</span> with the `--interacdome-data-dir` parameter.

-{:.notice}
-If instead you get an error that looks something like this: "FileNotFoundError: [Errno 2] No such file or directory: 'PathToAnvio/anvio/data/misc/Interacdome/Pfam.version'" after a warning that Anvi'o will try to unpack your Pfam database, that means you forgot to run <span class="artifact-n">[anvi-setup-pfams](/software/anvio/help/main/programs/anvi-setup-pfams)</span>

 If you want to annotate potential ligand-binding positions in your sequences instead of domain-binding properties, you can choose to only use Pfams that correspond to domain-ligand interactions that had nonredundant instances across three or more distinct PDB entries and achieved a cross-validated precision of at least 0.5.